morehwachege/pizza-haute/README.md

 #### _Pizza was never delivered quicker and tastier_

 Pizza Haute is an API for tracking pizza restaurants.
-I has a lot of provisions for handling large data with its extensive database schema which extends its functionality and scope.
+It has a lot of provisions for handling large data with its extensive database schema which extends its functionality and scope.

 ### Endpoints